 What is cancer of unknown primary?

-The location in the body where cancerous cells first start to grow is known as the site of the primary tumor.
-Once cancer spreads to other parts of the body, it is said to have metastasized.
-Carcinoma of unknown primary origin (CUP) is cancer that starts in an unknown location and has already spread by the time it is diagnosed.
-Another name often used for CUP is unknown primary cancer, or UPC.
-These are the places where CUP is often first found:
+The place in your body where cancer cells first start to grow is known as the site of the primary tumor.
+Cancer of unknown primary (CUP) is cancer that starts in an unknown area and has already spread by the time it’s diagnosed.
+Another name for CUP is unknown primary cancer or UPC.

 Lymph nodes in your neck, arms, or groin

 Healthcare providers normally name cancers for the part of the body in which they start.
 For instance, breast cancer is cancer that first starts growing in the breast.
 If breast cancer spreads to other parts of your body, it’s still called breast cancer.
 The cancer cells in other parts of your body look and respond to treatment like breast cancer cells.
 With CUP, however, doctors cannot tell which part of the body the cancer cells first came from.

 CUP can affect many organs in the body.
 But the organ in which it first started may stay unknown.

 Sometimes, after many tests, healthcare providers will be able to find where the cancer started.
 Then they will rename the cancer for that site.
 They may also be able to figure out where the cancer began by tracking how it spreads.

 Often in CUP, the only evidence that someone has cancer is a single site where the cancer cells have spread.
 This site in the body may be very far from the original location where the cancer cells first grew.
 To find the source of the cancer, healthcare providers take a sample of the cancer cells.
 This is called a biopsy.
 How the cells look under the microscope may help healthcare providers find the primary site.
 Knowing the primary site makes it easier to treat the cancer.